TalonFloof/EnhancedWeather/.github/ISSUE_TEMPLATE/feature-request.md

 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
-Add any other kind of information including, screenshots, or art related to the feature request here, Optional.
+Add any other kind of information including screenshots, or art related to the feature request here, Optional.